The halo bias for number counts on the light cone from relativistic N-body simulations: The simulations

 The halo population that we analyse in this work is produced from the particle data on the light cone using the halo finder {\sc rockstar}~\cite{Behroozi_2012}.
 This algorithm first identifies friends-of-friends groups in six-dimensional phase space and then computes halo properties based on spherical overdensity criteria in three-dimensional comoving position space.
+Perturbations to the metric (i.e. relativistic effects) are ignored in this step, but these would only cause corrections of order $\phi \sim 10^{-5}$ to the matter density, similar to the kinetic energy $\sim v^2$ which is also commonly ignored.
+However, other errors to the mass measurement are expected to be much larger.
 Two halo catalogues are produced for the same observer.
-For $z \lesssim 0.85$ we have a catalogue with full-sky coverage, labelled \texttt{unity2-lowz}.
+For $z \lesssim 0.85$ we have a catalogue with full-sky coverage , labelled \texttt{unity2-lowz}.
 At higher redshift, that is $0.85 \lesssim z \lesssim 3.5$, a second catalogue, labelled \texttt{unity2-highz}, covers $1932$ square degrees which correspond roughly to $5\%$ of the sky.

 From the full catalogues produced by \textsc{rockstar} we first remove all subhalos and then apply a selection based on halo mass.
 For the latter, we use the property $M_{200\mathrm{b}}$ as a proxy, which is the mass enclosed within a spherical overdensity of $200$ times the background density.
 We note that the mass estimates from our simulation are biased low because of the limited resolution, and the numerical value of $M_{200\mathrm{b}}$ should therefore not be taken literally.
 Its value is not important, but rather the fact that we are selecting the most massive objects according to some threshold for some mass proxy.